Skew braces of size $p^2q$ I: abelian type: Left braces of size with

 \begin{proposition} The left braces of cyclic type with $|\ker{\lambda}|=q$ are $(B_j,+,\circ)$ for $0\leq j\leq p-1$ where

 for every $0\leq n,x\leq p-1$ and $0\leq m,y\leq q-1$.
 In particular, $(B_j,\circ)\cong \mathbb{Z}_{q}\rtimes_h \mathbb{Z}_{p^2}$. \end{proposition}

 \begin{proof} The groups

 for $0\leq j\leq p-1$ are regular and they are not conjugate since their image under $\pi_2$ are not.
-According to Lemma \ref{lem:subgroups_p^2_cyclic}, we have the following cases: \begin{enumerate} \item[(i)] $\pi_2(G)=T$: arguing as in Proposition \ref{prop:cyclic_ker=q_non-existence}, there are no regular subgroups with this projection.
+According to Lemma \ref{lem:subgroups_p^2_cyclic}, we have the following cases: \begin{enumerate} \item[(i)] $\pi_2(G)=T$: arguing as in Proposition \ref{prop:cyclic_ker=q_non-existence}, we can show that there are no regular subgroups with this projection.

 \item[(ii)] $\pi_2(G)=H_j$: in this case a standard presentation of $G$ is

 where $a\neq 0$ since $G$ is regular.
 Then $G$ is conjugate to $G_j$ by $\varphi_{a^{-1},1}$. \end{enumerate} Let $(B_j,+,\circ)$ be the left brace associated to $G_j$, then